- Barbecue Beef Recipes

 - The long cooking process breaks down the connective tissue without drying out the meat.

 - Prolonged exposure to smoke gives you that smoky barbecue flavor we all love.

 - This cooking method helps to render the fat.

 Barbecue Beef Recipes

 Beef is excellent on the smoker.
 That great beefy flavored combined with the right amount of smoke and spice is hard to beat.
 Here are some recipes you should try out on your barbecue pit:

 - Spicy beef sausages.

 - Beef ribs are great on the smoker.

-- You can go for the king of barbecue beef recipes, barbecue beef brisket.
+- Learn how to barbecue a brisket.
 It's fantastic sliced, or you can chop it up and put it into barbecue beef sandwiches.
 Always a crowd-pleaser.

 Write your comments about this page in the box below.